Check other networks

 T-Mobile 5G phones

-T-Mobile has announced the Galaxy Note 10+ and the latest OnePlus 5G phone, the OnePlus 7T Pro 5G McLaren so we've added those into our list alongside the Galaxy S10 5G below.
+T-Mobile originally offered the Samsung Galaxy Note 10+ and the OnePlus 5G before launching the OnePlus 7T Pro 5G McLaren on an exclusive in the US.

 OnePlus 7T Pro McLaren Edition